ethan-yu0503/ethanyucodes.github.io/index.md

  -->
 Hi!
 My name is Ethan Yu, and I grew up in Taiwan and Shanghai, where I went to a school that was founded and, sadly, named after a semiconductor foundry.
 I studied computer engineering, computer science, and [3D animation](https://vimeo.com/user74372618) at the [University of Southern California](https://usc.edu), where I also took part in leading hardware projects at [Makers](http://viterbimakers.usc.edu/), playing as a varsity member and the Vice President of the [USC Table Tennis Team](https://www.facebook.com/uscpingpongposse/), and developing software for non-profits and local communities at [Code the Change](https://www.ctcusc.com/).
 I also worked on [deep learning inference](https://www.nvidia.com/en-us/deep-learning-ai/) and [robotics](https://www.nvidia.com/en-us/research/robotics/) solutions at NVIDIA.

-In my spare time, I enjoy watching, learning, and [writing](https://medium.com/@ethanyu/beatboxing-resources-compilation-bbdb0364023a) about beatboxing; and building random projects at [hackathons](https://devpost.com/EthanY).
+In my spare time, I enjoy watching, learning, and [writing](https://medium.com/@ethanyu/beatboxing-resources-compilation-bbdb0364023a) about beatboxing; building random projects at [hackathons](https://devpost.com/EthanY); and watching and writing stand-up comedy routines.

-Check out my old, ridiculous personal website [here](https://ethany.me/old-page/hello.html)!